-When it comes to enhancing your home’s energy efficiency, airtightness is a key factor.
-Air tightness refers to the ability of a building to prevent air leakage through its envelope – walls, roofs, and floors.
-When a home is airtight, it means that the building envelope effectively prevents uncontrolled air leaks, which can otherwise compromise energy savings and indoor comfort.
+When it comes to a home’s energy efficiency, airtightness is a key factor.
+Air tightness refers to a building’s ability to prevent air leakage through its envelope – walls, roofs and floors.
+When a home is airtight, the building envelope effectively prevents uncontrolled air leaks that would otherwise compromise energy savings and indoor comfort.

-Building regulations have evolved significantly, and older homes often present challenges due to outdated construction standards.
-Built to vastly different standards to today, older homes are often riddled with leaks.
-Traditional features like single-glazed windows and thin walls act as weak points, allowing heat to escape and contributing to high energy bills.
+Building regulations have evolved significantly and older homes often present challenges because of outdated construction standards.
+Built to vastly different standards than today’s, older homes typically leak far more air than modern ones.
+Traditional features like single-glazed windows and solid walls act as weak points, letting heat escape and driving up energy bills.

-Over time, mastic seals around skirting boards and pipes can deteriorate, creating large areas for air to leak into wall cavities.
-Even a seemingly minor 2mm gap between skirting and floorboards can add up to thousands of millimetres of air leakage throughout your home, losing warm air every second and leading to increased energy loss.
+Over time, mastic seals around skirting boards and pipes can deteriorate, creating gaps for air to leak into wall cavities.
+Even a seemingly minor 2mm gap between skirting and floorboards adds up to thousands of millimetres of air leakage throughout a home.

-Years of wear and tear can cause structural movement throughout your home, resulting in small cracks and faults in walls and ceilings.
-These create points of weakness which can become gateways for uncontrolled air leaks.
-In wet rooms, these leaks can lead to severe damp and mould issues if left unaddressed.
+Structural movement from years of wear and tear causes small cracks and faults in walls and ceilings too.
+These become gateways for uncontrolled air leaks – and in wet rooms, they can lead to serious damp and mould if left unaddressed.

-Implementing air tightness solutions during your retrofit project can significantly boost your home’s energy efficiency.
+Implementing air tightness solutions during a retrofit project can significantly boost a home’s energy efficiency.
 Here’s how:

 To balance airtightness and ventilation:

-It’s essential to balance air tightness with proper ventilation to prevent problems like damp and mould – when conducting a full house ventilation survey we assess both passive and active routes of ventilation.
+Because of this, balancing air tightness with proper ventilation is essential to avoid problems like damp and mould – a whole house ventilation survey should assess both passive and active routes.

 What’s Next?